antixenoinitiative/axiwiki/wing-combat.md

  - Before a shield drops, have your wing ready to simultaneously attack.
 The more people atttacking, the greater the dps, the faster the exert, and the less gauss/heatsinks used per attack run.
 3. Mind the Aggro
  - The damage you deal can be used to pull aggro off a wingmate.
 It can also inadvertently interfere with a wingmate kiting the Thargoid.
 Be aware of what impact your damage will have.
 Communicate with your wingmates.
 >  Update 15 changed Interceptor aggro behavior.
-Damage is no longer the biggest factor, heat and line-of-sight have the major effect on the aggro now.
+Damage is no longer the biggest factor, heat and line-of-sight have the major effect over the aggro now.
 Aggro can be difficult to control in areas like AXCZs.
 {.is-info}

 4. Warn about the Swarm